nohevog1/classes-2/class-12/README.md

 * demo #3: https://umbcvis.github.io/classes/class-12/counties.html

-This version of Mike Bostock's [US Counties Topojson](https://bl.ocks.org/mbostock/4122298) has one line that logs the county ID to the developer console on mouseover.
-The is a string representing the state FIPS (first two characters) and the county FIPS (characters 3-5).
+This version of Mike Bostock's [US Counties Topojson](https://bl.ocks.org/mbostock/4122298) has one added line.
+On mouseover, it logs the county ID to the developer console.
+The ID is a string representing the state FIPS (first two characters) and the county FIPS (characters 3-5).